smangels/pandoc-meeting-notes/meeting.md

 : A shorter table in order to test how it scales.

-## A chapter with a following code box, fix the margin
+## Codebox follows a new section, watch for marginss

 ```python
 def main():